ibm-cloud-docs/watson-assistant/analytics-action-completion.md

 | Reason | Description |
 | ------ | ---------- |
 | Stuck on a step |  Triggered during step validation where a user exceeds the maximum retries for the particular step.
 Default tries is set to 3, but you can change this setting.
 See [Customizing validation for a response](/docs/watson-assistant?topic=watson-assistant-handle-errors#customizing-validation-for-a-response) for more information. |
-| Started a new action | The user changes the conversation (digresses), triggers another action, and either doesn't return to the original action or the other action is also incomplete.
+| Started a new action | The user changes the topic of the conversation, triggering another action, and either doesn't return to the original action or the other action is also incomplete.
 | Escalate to agent | The user explicitly asks for a human agent, triggering the [Fallback action](/docs/watson-assistant?topic=watson-assistant-handle-errors#fallback-action).
 For more information, see [When your customer asks to speak to a human agent](/docs/watson-assistant?topic=watson-assistant-handle-errors#when-your-customer-asks-to-speak-to-a-human-agent).
 Or, the user chooses human agent escalation from the list of [suggestions in web chat](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat#deploy-web-chat-alternate). |
 | Abandoned or ongoing | If the action is neither complete or incomplete because of the reasons above (stuck on step, started a new action, or escalate to agent) then it's considered abandoned or ongoing. |